 - Sale of cocaine or crack cocaine, minimum 0.5 ounce: Five to 20 years in prison

 - Possession of less than 1 kilogram of marijuana with intent to sell: Maximum of seven years in prison

 - Possession of more than 1 kilogram of marijuana with intent to sell: Five to 20 years in prison

 What to Do If You Are Arrested on a Drug Charge

 Being arrested and charged with a drug crime is a scary thing.
 You’re likely confused and don’t know what to do next.
 The steps you take now, though, could greatly affect what happens in your case.

 While it’s important that you cooperate with law enforcement, that doesn’t mean you should speak to them.
 Don’t say anything, particularly about the alleged offense or any role you had or didn’t have.
 Saying anything to them can be used against you later and can greatly hurt your case.
-Once you contact Field Law Office, LLC, your lawyer can advise on what statements you can make to the police.
+Once you contact an attorney, your lawyer can advise on what statements you can make to the police.

-Talk to a New Haven Drug Charges Lawyer Today
+Talk to an Hartford Drug Charges Lawyer Today